bluesky/tiled/docs/source/explanations/access-control.md

 unauthenticated (anonymous) user may access *if* the server is configured to allow anonymous access.
 (See {doc}`security`.)
-The special ``SimpleAccessPolicy.ALL`` designates that the user may access any entry in the Catalog.
+The special ``SimpleAccessPolicy.ALL`` designates that the user may access any entry in the Tree.

-Here is an example configuration serving that catalog with a "toy" authenticator that defines some users.
+Here is an example configuration serving that tree with a "toy" authenticator that defines some users.

 ```{eval-rst}